Our Sectors and Regions

 Global Landscape:

-• Water scarcity and climate change: Droughts and extreme weather events are putting immense pressure on water resources globally, necessitating improved water management practices and adaptation strategies.
+- Water scarcity and climate change: Droughts and extreme weather events continue to pressure global water resources, necessitating improved management practices and adaptation strategies.
+In regions like New Mexico, for instance, rural towns are exploring the treatment of oil wastewater as a potential solution to drought conditions.

-• Emerging contaminants: The presence of emerging contaminants like per- and polyfluoroalkyl substances (PFAS) in water supplies requires new treatment technologies and stricter regulations.
+- Emerging contaminants: The presence of emerging contaminants like per- and polyfluoroalkyl substances (PFAS) in water supplies demands new treatment technologies and stricter regulations.
+Advanced methods such as ultrafiltration, reverse osmosis, and photocatalytic oxidation are being explored to address these challenges.

 Australian Market:

-• Drought concerns: Australia continues to experience prolonged drought conditions, highlighting the need for water conservation initiatives and exploring alternative water sources like desalination and wastewater reuse.
+- Drought concerns: Australia continues to face prolonged drought conditions, underscoring the need for water conservation initiatives and alternative sources like desalination and wastewater reuse.
+The National Water Grid Fund is investing in infrastructure projects to improve water access and security, promoting growth and sustainability.

-• Focus on innovation: Australian water utilities are increasingly exploring digital solutions like smart meters and advanced analytics to improve water management efficiency and optimise resource utilisation.
+- Focus on innovation: Australian water utilities are increasingly adopting digital solutions like smart meters and advanced analytics to enhance efficiency.
+The Resilient Rivers Water Infrastructure Program, for instance, supports projects that build climate resilience and promote sustainable growth in regional and remote Australia.

 Overall Outlook: